benmfaul/XRTB/README.md

     }
 }

-RTB4FREE writes its logs to ZeroMQ, default channel "tcp://*:5574", topic is 'logs'shown in the app.zeromq object above.
-The "seats" object is a list of seat-ids used for each of the exchanges you are bidding on.
+RTB4FREE writes its logs to ZeroMQ, default channel "tcp://*:5574", topic is 'logs'shown in the app.zeromq object above.The "seats" object is a list of seat-ids used for each of the exchanges you are bidding on.
 The seat-id is assigned by the exchange - it's how they know whom is bidding.
 The name attribute defines the name of the exchange, as it will appear in all the logs.
 The id is the actual id name the bidder sends to the exchange as the seat id - how the exchange knows who you are.
 The bid attribute tells the bidder where the JAVA class is for that exchange.
 In the above example, 3 exchanges are described.

 The "app" object sets up the rest of the configuration for the RTB4FREE server

 The "geotags" object defines the location of two files used by RTB4FREE to determine state, county, and zipcode information from GPS coordinates found in the bid request.
 The geotags object is not required.

-The app.redis object defines the REDIS host the bidders will to use and where to write bids, requests, logs and wins.
+The app.aerospike object defines the Aerospike host the bidders will to use and where to write bids, requests, logs and wins.
 ONLY the wins channel must be defined - and it must be defined or you will nor receive any win notifications!
 Otherwise, if you want to see the requests, define the channel, likewise for bids and clicks.

+The app.password defines the password used by the root login on the campaign management and system administration page.

-The app.ttl defines the time to live value for bid keys in REDIS, in seconds.
+The app.ttl defines the time to live value for bid keys in Aerospike, in seconds.
 This means that after 5 minutes the key is deleted - and if the WIN notification comes in you will not process it - as the key is gone.
-You cannot let the keys pile up forever, REDIS will wun out of memory.
+You cannot let the keys pile up forever, Aerospile will run out of memory.
 This is a compromise between accuracy and performance.

 The app.pixel-tracking-url field defines the URL that will be called when the ad is served up.

 The app.winurl defines where the exchange is to send win notifications.
-It is customary to split win and bid processing across 2 domains, that share the same REDIS cache.
-When a bid is made, a copy is stored in REDIS, set to expire after some period of time (app.tt;).
+It is customary to split win and bid processing across 2 domains, that share the same Aerospike cache.
+When a bid is made, a copy is stored in Aerospike, set to expire after some period of time (app.tt;).
 When the win notification comes in the bid needs to be retrieved to complete the transaction with the exchange.
 In systems with multiple bidders, there is no way to know which XRTB will receive the win thus you cannot store the bid information in local memory.

 The app.redirect-url field defines the URL to use when the user clicks your advertisement.

 The app.verbosity object defines the logging level for the XRTB program.
-Setting app.verbosity.level to 1 means only the most critical messages are logged to REDIS log channel.
+Setting app.verbosity.level to 1 means only the most critical messages are logged to ZeroMQ log channel.
 Set the level ever higher to obtain more log information.
-The logs are published to the REDIS publish topic defined by redis.logger.
+The logs are published to the ZeroMQ publish topic defined by zeromq.logger field.
 However, if you want the logger to also print on STDOUT too, set the log level to a negative value.
 For example, "level": -5 means to log all kind of stuff, and also print it in STDOUT.

 The app.verbosity.nobid-reason field is for debugging and is used to tell you why the bidder did not bid.
 This is useful if things aren't working like you think it should.
 It creates a lot of output and it doubles the amount of time it takes to process a bid request.
 Operational useers should set this set to false.
 If set to true, the bidder log why the bidder chose to nobid on each creative, for each campaign.

-The "campaigns" object is an array of campaign names (by adId) that will be initially loaded from Redis backed database and into the bidder's local memory.
+The "campaigns" object is an array of campaign names (by adId) that will be initially loaded from Aerospike backed database and into the bidder's local memory.
 In the Campaigns/payday.json file, for demo purposes there is one campaign pre-loaded for you called "ben:payday".
 Note, this field accepts JAVA regular expressions.
 In the example the campaign that matches 'ben:payday' is loaded.
 To load all campaigns use '(.*).
 To load only campaigns prefixed with 'ben', then use 'ben(.*)'.

 If you plan to bid (and win), you must have at least 1 campaign loaded into the bidder.
 If you have multiple campaigns, and a bid request matches 2 or more campaigns, the campaign to bid is chosen at random.